 - Success!
 Start streaming.

 See?
-The process to install a VPN on Firestick is relatively easy, and you’ll be accessing movies, series, and streaming services in no time.
+The process to install a VPN on Firestick is relatively easy, and you’ll be streaming your favorite shows and movies in no time!

 If you can’t install a VPN on your Firestick for some reason, here’s a guide for sideloading it.